redbubble/kumo_keisei_gem/README.md

 ## Testing changes

+### Automated AWS Integration Tests

+You can test the Cloudformation responsibilities of this gem by extending the integration tests at `spec/integration`.

+To run these tests you need a properly configured AWS environment (with AWS_DEFAULT_REGION, AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY set) and then run `./script/integration_test.sh`.

+If you run this within a Buildkite job then you will have a stack named "kumokeisei-test-$buildnumber" created and torn down for each integration test context.
+If you run this outside of a Buildkite job then the stack will be named "kumokeisei-test-$username".

+### Manual testing with Kumo Tools container

 Changes to the gem can be manually tested end to end in a project that uses the gem (i.e. http-wala).

 1. First start the dev-tools container: `kumo tools debug non-production`